“There’s a copycat crisis in content marketing.” – Andy Law

 And while those are all true, I want to create a “Yes, and…” strategy to accompany exactly how I think through a tactical process you (and my team) can replicate.

-I want to give you a step-by-step tactical breakdown of exactly what I’m talking about: how to create content that has people begging YOU to link to it.
+I want to give you a step-by-step tactical breakdown of exactly what I’m talking about: how to write blog posts that have people begging YOU to let them link to it.

 My 4-Part Strategy for Original Content: